Farewell and See You Out There

 Despite the plot twists, I feel incredibly grateful.
 I had the chance to work with 300+ amazing humans, drive meaningful digital and cross-functional efforts, and work with “tiger teams” that Got Stuff Done!
 Thank you for the great memories.

 What truly kept me grounded were the friendships I made and the many hours of TEAMs therapy—those vent sessions, sanity checks, and occasional “is it just me?” convos.
-You made the rollercoaster ride survivable and at times fun.
+You made the rollercoaster ride survivable and interesting.

-I know I am greedy.
-I still want more from you.
+I know I am greedy but I want more from you.
 If you are inclined, can you leave me a note in the comments below?
 It can be anything from our time together.

 • A favorite memory